 I didn’t expect to get dragged so deep into this story.
 The Girl from Class caught my eye with its simple line art and minimal use of color.
 It’s a slice of life drama manhwa about a guy that gets a crush on a girl from his class.
 I wasn’t sure what kind of love story this would be when I started, but it was one that explores themes about the relationships that happen so naturally with life, we don’t even notice.

 “Don’t do this… to someone that you aren’t serious about.”

 This story was also a cautionary tale not only to be more sensitive to other people’s feelings, to not take love advice from other people, and for goodness sake treat the person that you’re interested in kindly.
-Your feelings will be obscured to the object of your affection if you’re rude, it’s just better to be honest.
-I really enjoyed this little comic, it surprised me how much depth and consideration there was into the development of the story, and despite it all I felt satisfied when it was finished.
+Your feelings will be obscured to the object of your affection if you’re rude.
+I really enjoyed this little comic, it surprised me how much depth and consideration was put into the development of the story, and despite it all, I felt satisfied when it was finished.